From the May/June 2019 issue of Acoustic Guitar | BY STEVE JAMES

 Some things to note in terms of the fretting hand: In bars 12, 20, and elsewhere, I use a D chord shape that on paper appears to be in the eighth position, but which I actually play in the seventh.
 I play the eighth- and ninth-fret notes on strings 3 and 2 with my second and third fingers, respectively, and, even though I don’t pick it, I stop the A on string 4, fret 7, with my first finger.
 This prevents the open D string’s sympathetic vibrations from littering the sound with unwanted overtones.
 I use a similar approach on the A7 passage first seen in bar 13, where I stop the 11th-fret C# without picking that note.

-The version of “Copeland’s Fancy” on my latest album, Blues and Folk Songs, Vol. 1 (see review on page 91), includes improvised variations on all three sections, with bent double-stops on the upper strings, as well as alternate chord voicings and phrasing.
+The version of “Copeland’s Fancy” on my latest album, Blues and Folk Songs, Vol. 1, includes improvised variations on all three sections, with bent double-stops on the upper strings, as well as alternate chord voicings and phrasing.
 Since I’m playing solo, I can also take liberties with the form—for instance, adding four bars to the B section on the repeat.
 Like my antecedent role models, I seldom play anything exactly the same way twice.
 That’s just the way I learned, and I encourage any players who apply themselves to this piece to do the same once they’ve learned the basic form and melody.

 This article originally appeared in the May/June 2019 issue of Acoustic Guitar magazine.